ckuelker/quick-guide-en-us/Dev/HPC/numa.md

 ---

-The __Non-Uniform Memory Access__ ([NUMA]) is a design specification of some modern multiprocessing architectures that are characterized by the fact that not all memory can be access equally from all CPUs in contrast to __Uniform Memory Access__ ([UMA]).
-Usually the is due to the fact that each CPU has some memory attached to it.
-That do not necessarily mean that this memory can not be access by processes from other CPUs, but accessing the memory has some performance penalty.
-As creating a [NUMA] architecture is cheaper but still performs well if the programs is carefully designed, this design is quite popular in High Performance Computing ([HPC]).
+Non-uniform memory access ([NUMA]) is a design specification of some modern multiprocessing architectures that, unlike uniform memory access ([UMA]), does not allow all CPUs to access all memory equally.
+Usually this is due to the fact that each CPU has some memory attached to it.
+This does not necessarily mean that this memory cannot be accessed by processes from other CPUs, but accessing the memory has some performance penalty.
+Because building a [NUMA] architecture is cheaper and still performs well if the programs are carefully designed, this design is quite popular in high performance computing ([HPC]).

 <!--
 ~~~